 At Our Lady and St Edward's we have high expectations of behaviour.
-A positive approach to behaviour is stressed in an atmosphere of co-operation between children, teachers and parents.
+A positive approach to discipline is stressed in an atmosphere of co-operation between children, teachers and parents.
 Reward systems are used throughout the school and positive reinforcement is emphasised.
 Children have access to a school achievement mentor who is available to discuss any concerns or worries with the pupil.
 School links with parents/carers are strong.
-School have employed a family support worker which has been beneficial to both school and our families.
+School have employed two family support workers which has been beneficial to both school and the families they are working with.
 In order to support pupils who are displaying emotional and possibly mental health difficulties, the school are able to refer to the mental health support team.
 If the referral is successful, a mental health practitioner will provide support for pupils and meet with their parents/carers.
 Behaviour and Anti- Bullying Policies are available to support staff, pupils and parents/carers alike.